Magnesium carbonate: Forms

 The dihydrate has a triclinic structure, while the trihydrate has a monoclinic structure.

 References to "light" and "heavy" magnesium carbonates actually refer to the magnesium hydroxy carbonates hydromagnesite and dypingite, respectively.
 The "light" form is precipitated from magnesium solutions using alkali carbonate at "normal temperatures" while the "heavy" may be produced from boiling concentrated solutions followed by precipitation to dryness, washing of the precipitate, and drying at 100 C.

-Preparation

-Magnesium carbonate is ordinarily obtained by mining the mineral magnesite.
-Seventy percent of the world's supply is mined and prepared in China.
+Synthesis

+Laboratory route

-Magnesium carbonate can be prepared in laboratory by reaction between any soluble magnesium salt and sodium bicarbonate:
+The laboratory synthesis of magnesium carbonate can be achieved by the reaction of soluble magnesium salt and sodium bicarbonate, both in separate aqueous solutions:

-If magnesium chloride (or sulfate) is treated with aqueous sodium carbonate, a precipitate of basic magnesium carbonate – a hydrated complex of magnesium carbonate and magnesium hydroxide – rather than magnesium carbonate itself is formed: